JoshuaKim1789/PV-API-JSON/README.md

 - A positive value indicates a push force.
 - A negative value indicates a pull force.

 The `pushPullForce` array can contain up to 10 elements, depending on the number of sensors installed.
-If no force sensor is present, the array remains null.
+If no force sensor is installed, the `pushPullForce` field is omitted.
+If a sensor is installed but a value cannot be read, that element is `null` (keeping the array length).
 If any element in the array exceeds a certain threshold, it indicates a structural issue that requires attention.

 This object is valuable for monitoring and identifying problems in the PV structure based on force measurements.

---
+---